Woth Stutter Master 2, you can get usable results in less than a minute, but there’s still enough depth to keep you experimenting for weeks.

 Preset Library and Workflow

 What stands out to me is that the presets feel like starting points rather than final destinations.
-I’ll load a preset that gets me 70% of the way there, then tweak a couple parameters to fit my specific track.
+I’ll load a preset that gets me 70% of the way there, then tweak a couple of parameters to fit my specific track.
 The fact that the main controls are simple means I’m not hunting through layers of menus to adjust one thing.

 CPU Efficiency and Performance